Highland County, Virginia: Protected areas

 Highland County contains parts of the George Washington National Forest concentrated mainly along the county's western and eastern borders.
-The Highland Wildlife Management Area, held by the Virginia Department of Game and Inland Fisheries, is a 14283 acres wildlife preserve located in three distinct locations within the county.
+The Highland Wildlife Management Area, held by the Virginia Department of Wildlife Resources, is a 14283 acres wildlife preserve located in three distinct locations within the county.
 These locations include the Jack Mountain tract southwest of McDowell, the Bullpasture Mountain tract south of McDowell in the southeastern corner of the county, and the Little Doe Hill tract west of McDowell.
 The national forest and Highland Wildlife Management Area combined account for 71455 acres of Highland County's land, or approximately 28% of the county's total land area.

 All of Highland County is located within the United States National Radio Quiet Zone, a 13000 sqmi area of limited radio activity.
 The area is intended to minimize interference at the Green Bank Telescope operated by the National Radio Astronomy Observatory in Green Bank, West Virginia and the Sugar Grove Station in Sugar Grove, West Virginia.